 Sunflower seeds are the fruit of the sunflower plant.
 They usually come enclosed in a black and white shell that is not edible.
 They can also be purchased shelled and ready to eat.

-Popular beans include black beans, kidney beans, and chickpeas, otherwise known as garbanzo beans.
+Popular beans include black beans, kidney beans, navy beans, white beans, and chickpeas, otherwise known as garbanzo beans.
 Beans are high in protein, fiber, and full of other beneficial nutrients.

 The Final Word